Nellie Melba: Teacher and patron

 Despite the antipathy Melba inspired in some of her peers, she helped the careers of younger singers.
 She taught for many years at the Conservatorium in Melbourne and looked for a "new Melba".
 She published a book about her methods, which were based on those of Marchesi.
 The book opens:

 Others also benefited from Melba's praise and interest.
 She passed her own cadenzas on to a young Gertrude Johnson, a valuable professional asset.
 In 1924, Melba brought the new star Toti Dal Monte, fresh from triumphs in Milan and Paris but still unheard in England or the United States, to Australia as a principal of the Melba-Williamson Grand Opera Company.
 After sharing the Covent Garden stage in a 1923 night of operatic extracts with another Australian soprano, Florence Austral (who, as a dramatic soprano, posed no threat to Melba, a lyric soprano), Melba was effusive with her praise, describing the younger woman as "one of the wonder-voices of the world".
 She similarly described the American contralto Louise Homer as possessing "the world's most beautiful voice".
 She gave financial assistance to the Australian painter Hugh Ramsay, living in poverty in Paris and also helped him to forge connections in the artistic world.
-The Australian baritone John Brownlee and tenor Browning Mummery were both protégés: both sang with her in her 1926 Covent Garden farewell (recorded by HMV), and Brownlee sang with her on two of her last commercial recordings later that year (a session arranged by her in part to promote Brownlee).
+The Australian baritone John Brownlee and tenor Browning Mummery were both protégés: both sang with her in her 1926 Covent Garden farewell (recorded by His Master's Voice), and Brownlee sang with her on two of her last commercial recordings later that year (a session arranged by her in part to promote Brownlee).